 At a technology and task level

-When considering human aspects associated with tasks, factors to assess include:
+Factors to assess when considering human aspects associated with tasks include:

 - the complexity of the task

-- whether individuals are autonomous or working under a prescription
+- whether individuals are autonomous or working under a protocol

 - the levels of control, authority and decision-making allowed

-- the individual’s ability to deviate from protocols, guidelines or set standards, including under what conditions.
+- the individual’s ability to deviate from protocols, guidelines or set standards – and under what conditions.

 When risk assessing current tasks, and how individuals engage with the technology they use in their work, be sure to involve those who ‘do’.
 Make sure challenges are recognised and that thresholds for safety behaviours to be enacted are understood (e.g. knowing when to ask for help).